 5. Figure 2.10 shows water temperatures within the Ocean SAMP area on a seasonal basis, and at various depths.
 It is important to note that during winter, bottom waters are considerably warmer than at surface or at mid-depth.
 Fish will often spend winter months near bottom where this thermal refuge exists (Sanders 1952; see Section 250.3).
 During summer months, bottom waters are cooler than at surface or at mid-depth, and fish will congregate near bottom as a refuge from warm surface waters that may be near the upper limit of their thermal tolerance.
-Strong storms that mix the water column could influence the occurrence of thermal refuges, though this has not been documented.
+Strong storms that mix the water column could influence the occurrence of thermal refuges, though this has not been documented as may the impacts associated with increasing water temperatures due to climate warming.